michaellee1019/mcp23017/README.md

 # mcp23017
 The MCP23017 is a GPIO expansion chip that uses i2c to add an additional 16 GPIOs.
-This module is supported on Raspberry Pi 4B/5 and can supported up to 8 devices on a single i2c network, allowing for up to 128 (16*8) GPIO pins using the default i2c bus of the Raspberry Pi
+This module is supported on Raspberry Pi 4B/5 and can support up to 8 devices on a single i2c network, allowing for up to 128 (16*8) GPIO pins using the default i2c bus of the Raspberry Pi.

 ## Model: michaellee1019:mcp23017:board